ellenbell/FasTE/README.md

 Other settings are available, see https://github.com/LiLabAtVT/DeepTE
 ```

-We tested this on the same system used in Step 1 and DeepTE ran in under 12 hours.  <br />
+We tested this on the same system as that used for EDTA and DeepTE ran in under 12 hours.  <br />

 ### Header Clean-Up